Colorado Registered Agent

 Consent to Appointment

 Your new registered agent also will need to consent to their appointment.
 On the change form, you must check a box next to a statement that says your new registered agent has confirmed their consent.

-Registered Agent FAQ
+Colorado Registered Agent FAQs

-How much does a registered agent cost?
+How much does a registered agent cost in Colorado?

-- Have a street address in Colorado.
+- They have a physical address in Colorado.

 This can be an individual or a business entity (e.g., a third-party service, etc.).

 How do I add a registered agent to my LLC in Colorado?

 If you want to appoint a new agent, you will need to submit a Statement of Change through the Colorado Secretary of State’s website.

 For more information, have a look at our How Do I Change My Registered Agent in Colorado overview.